alexhunsley/swift-testing-wildcards/README.md

 ## Example

-Suppose you've writing tests for an `HTTPRetrier` type.
+Suppose you've writing tests for a `RetryPolicy` type.
 In Swift Testing you might write the following:

 ```swift
     @Test("if retry is disabled then shouldRetry always returns false", arguments: [